 'common' => array('cache', 'cache_filter', 'cache_menu', 'cache_page', 'history', 'sessions', 'watchdog'),

 Here you can see the command specific settings and source command specific settings.
 These are useful to customize the behavior of commands as pertaining to the specified alias.
-This blog does not dive too deeply into how Drush aliases are configured but more information on Drush Site Aliases is available here.
+This blog does not dive too deeply into how Drush aliases are configured but more information is available on the Drush Site Aliases.

 Once all of your clients are established, you can run a command that will report all of the Site Aliases that Drush will recognize.
 Using different flags on the same command will determine how much or how little output goes to the screen.